hsiaoyi0504/hsiaoyi0504/README.md

 I am a PhD candidate actively working on topics of bioinformatics and cheminformatics.

-Specifically, I would like focus on analyzing large-scale omics data and finding anti-cancer drugs.
+Specifically, I am currently focusing on analyzing large-scale omics data from cancer patients and finding anti-cancer drugs.

 ## GitHub statistics